ddd-crew/strategic-architecture-building-blocks/README.md

-# [Experimental] Strategic Architecture Building Blocks
+# [Experimental] Strategic DDD Architecture Building Blocks

 This repository catalogues a language for describing architectural concepts from a Strategic Domain-Driven Design perspective.